Interest Capitalization

 | Credit deposit date | Yes | When the amount was applied to settle interest |

-What happens: Outstanding interest decreases.
+Outstanding interest decreases.
 Capitalized deductible interest and non-deductible principal increase by the eligible and non-eligible portions.
 Total debt is unchanged — interest becomes principal.

 Common questions

 What if I capitalize more than my outstanding interest?
-For "Added to credit balance": any excess above outstanding interest is ignored.
-For "Charged to linked account": the excess becomes non-deductible principal.
+Any excess above outstanding interest is ignored.

 Learn more